Washing and caring for your fabric and handmade clothes

 What’s normal?

 The weave can sometimes become a little bit denser, might feel stiff when it's wet but will relax once it's dry and ironed.
+Linen tends to get softer with each wash.

 Prewash – YES YES YES!
 Please don’t skip this with jersey fabric especially.
 It will shrink.
-If its viscose or a mix, 30 degrees is better, but I have to admit, I push it to 40 most of the time so it can be added to my normal weekly washes.
+If it's viscose or a mix, 30 degrees is better, but I have to admit, I push it to 40 most of the time so it can be added to my normal weekly washes.

 30/40 degrees, 4 rinses, 1200 spin